anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Use case: low throughput, hig latency, simple API, Lambda
   * PutRecord: for one, PutRecords: for many, uses batching, increases throughput, fewer HTTP requests
 * KPL (kinesis producer library)
+  * Useful when wishing high throughput and cost saving because it has aggregation, which reduces the API calls
   * C++/Java library
     * If errors in the Java application result in data loss, modify the Java application code to use idempotent processing by pointing the shard iterator to the shard position before the application error occurred.
   * Use case: high performance, long-running projects.
 Automated and configurable retry mechanism